SoftwareAG/c8y-docs/content/enterprise-tenant/customization-bundle/configuration.md

 ### Support link {#support-link}

-In the **Support link** section, you can enter a default URL to be used to link to a support page (available in "Request support" option in the top-right user menu).
-If you leave it empty or set it to "false", then the link will not be shown by default.
-However, an application can override this setting by defining "supportUrl" application option.
+In the **Support link** section, you can enter a URL which is linked to by default if users click **Request support** in the user menu.
+If you leave this field empty or set it to "false", then the link will not be shown by default.
+However, an application can override this setting by defining the "supportUrl" application option.

 ### Password reset {#password-reset}